treeverse/lakeFS/design/open/openapi-multipart-upload.md

 ## Limitations

 - **S3 block adapter exclusive:** Uploading files in multiple parts (multipart upload) is only available when using the S3 block adapter.
 This feature isn't currently supported with other storage options.
+This exclude tha multipart upload support we provide by our S3 gateway where we provide implementation above each storage.
 - **Part size and count restrictions:** There are limits on how you can split your file for upload:
     - **Maximum parts:** You can split your file into a maximum of 10000 parts.
     - **Minimum part size:** Each part must be at least 5MB in size.
 This is a temporary constraint and isn't currently configurable or discoverable.
 It will become an option when additional storage options are supported.